mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 # REST client

 Note:
 REST client libraries for Arduino are not very popular.
-Usually, they have only a few starts on GitHub and a couple of forks.
+Usually, they have only a few stars on GitHub and a couple of forks.
 I don't like running on my computer some random code downloaded from GitHub, so I wrote my own REST client.

 ---